Get insider access

 Roborock S6

-The Roborock S6 and iRobot Roomba S9 are somewhat evenly matched, but for different reasons.
+The Roborock S6 and iRobot Roomba S9 are somewhat evenly matched but for different reasons.
 The Roborock is slightly easier to maintain, incurs marginally lower recurring costs, has a longer overall battery life, and is more effective with clearing large debris, like cereal, on bare floors.
-It also has a mop attachment to deal with wet messes, but we don't test that particular feature.
+It also has a mop attachment to deal with wet messes.
 Conversely, the iRobot performs better on carpeted surfaces, has a slightly larger dirt compartment, and charges almost twice as fast.

 Roborock S4 Max

 The iRobot Roomba S9 is a better robot vacuum than the Roborock S4 Max.
-The iRobot is better-built, uses a larger internal dustbin, and charges in little under a third of the time as the Roborock.
+The iRobot is better built, uses a larger internal dustbin, and charges in a little under a third of the time as the Roborock.
 The Roborock also delivers superior performance on all surface types.

-The iRobot Roomba S9 is a significantly better robot vacuum than the ONSON GOOVI F007 Robot Vacuum.
-The iRobot feels better-built, is easier to maintain, and recharges in less time.
-It also offers significantly better performance on all surface types and has better maneuverability.
-However, the ONSON is much more portable as it weighs less.
+The iRobot Roomba S9 is a better robot vacuum than the Ecovacs DEEBOT OZMO T8 AIVI.
+The iRobot is easier to maintain and offers a better cleaning performance on all surface types.
+However, the Ecovacs has fewer recurring costs and has a mop attachment.

 Roborock S6 MaxV